cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

     * `wonCount` determines the ranking on the leaderboard - the higher the count, the closer to the `0` index in the array.
 Of course, it should exactly match the value found in the corresponding player stats.
 This duplication of data is a lesser evil because, if `wonCount` was missing, you would have to access the player stats to sort the leaderboard.
     * `dateAdded` indicates when the player's `wonCount` was last updated and determines the ranking when there is a tie in `wonCount` - the more recent, the closer to the `0` slot in the array.

 3. A structure for **the leaderboard**: there is a single stored leaderboard for the whole application.
-Let Starport help you implement a structure:
+Let Ignite CLI help you implement a structure:

     ```sh
     $ starport scaffold single leaderboard winners --module checkers --no-message